eun-ice/atomicring/README.md

  - only efficient on 64bit architectures (uses a Mutex on non-64bit architectures)
  - maximum capacity of 65535 entries
  - capacity is rounded up to the next power of 2

+This queue should perform similar to [mpmc](https://github.com/brayniac/mpmc) but with a lower memory overhead.
+If memory overhead is not your main concern you should run benchmarks to decide which one to use.

  ## Implementation details